Major Gifts – How to secure large donations?

-What’s a Major Gift?
+What is a Major Gift?

-Simply put, major gifts are the largest donations that your nonprofit receives.
+Simply put, major gifts are the largest donations that your nonprofit organization receives.
 A donation amount isn’t standard across all organizations since every nonprofit is unique.

 For larger organization, though, this may be a donation well over $100,000.
 As your nonprofit grows and expands, this number may change as well, adapting to the larger size.